-The Nominating Committee, with input and vetting by the Finance Committee, nominates the Treasurer of the Yearly Meeting, who is approved by Annual Sessions.
+The Treasurer of the Yearly Meeting is nominated by the Finance Committee and presented to Sessions for approval.
 The Treasurer of Friends Camp is appointed by the Friends Camp committee.
 While the Camp Treasurer is not appointed by Sessions, Sessions gives the Camp Treasurer the power to sign checks drawn on the Camp accounts.
 The Treasurer of the Board of Managers is selected from among its members.